Contributing#

 Choosing an issue#

-If you are starting to contribute to open-source, you can start by an issue tagged “good first issue”.
+If you are new to open-source, you can start by an issue tagged “good first issue”.

 The implementation of some issues are not very detailed.
-You can either propose a solution, or choose only the issues with a Status “Ready”.
+You can either propose a solution, or choose only the issues with a “Ready” status.

 Pull requests#